CryptoAce85/image-captioner-lora-V2-Windows-edition/README.md

 - Explaination video to make several keys:  (https://www.youtube.com/watch?v=IdVgDHeNiEM)

 - Enter your Gemini API key and select images.
-- Optionally enter a trigger word (leave blank for no prefix, or enter e.g., 'Rose' to prepend).
+- Optionally enter a trigger word (leave blank for no prefix, or enter e.g., 'Luma Rose' to prepend).
 - Click "Generate Captions" to process images and download the ZIP file.
 - The app creates `uploads` and `captions` folders in the same directory.
 - Free Gemini API Quota: 50 requests/day, resets at 2:00 AM CEST.